Carney complex

 Carney complex and its subsets LAMB syndrome and NAME syndrome are autosomal dominant conditions comprising myxomas of the heart and skin, hyperpigmentation of the skin (lentiginosis), and endocrine overactivity.
-It is distinct from Carney's triad.
+It is distinct from Carney triad.
 Approximately 7% of all cardiac myxomas are associated with Carney complex.

 Presentation

 The spotty skin pigmentation and lentigines occur most commonly on the face, especially on the lips, eyelids, conjunctiva and oral mucosa.
 Cardiac myxomas may lead to embolic strokes and heart failure and may present with fever, joint pain, shortness of breath, diastolic rumble and tumor plop.
 Myxomas may also occur outside the heart, usually in the skin and breast.
 Endocrine tumors may manifest as disorders such as Cushing syndrome.
 The most common endocrine gland manifestation is an ACTH-independent Cushing's syndrome due to primary pigmented nodular adrenocortical disease (PPNAD).

 The LAMB acronym refers to lentigines, atrial myxomas, and blue nevi.
 NAME refers to nevi, atrial myxoma, myxoid neurofibromas, and ephelides.

 Testicular cancer, particularly Sertoli cell type, is associated with Carney syndrome.
 Thyroid and pancreas cancer may also occur.

 Although J Aidan Carney also described Carney's triad it is entirely different.